Flow Analyzer for Mobile

 Creating an Android Emulator

 To create an Android Emulator launch Android Studio and select the AVD Manager from the “Tools” menu.
 Select “+ Create Virtual Device..” and select any device that has the Play Store available.
-This is required in order to download the Evinced companion app.
-The Select Hardware window with a list of Android devices.
-The Play Store icon is highlighted.
-Complete the flow and launch the emulator.
+This is required in order to download the Evinced companion app. double-tap or press Enter to view full-size Complete the flow and launch the emulator.
 Download and launch the Evinced companion app as described above.

 Wireless Connection